 This Italianate building was built about 1900 by the Jensen family and remained in the family for over 90 years.
-Willis Jensen, a coal dealer, started a furniture store here in 1907 and sold coal as well.
-When the last Jensen (who had converted it to a gift shop) sold out in the mid-1980s, it had a variety of businesses until purchased by a Laramie businessman who removed modern decorations and restored it to its earlier appearance.
+Willis Jensen, a coal dealer, started a furniture store here in 1907 and sold coal, as well.
+When the last Jensen (who had converted it to a gift shop) sold out in the mid-1980s, the building had a variety of businesses until purchased by a Laramie businessman who removed modern decorations and restored it to its earlier appearance.

 Look across 2nd St.

 Built initially in the late 1880s and then again in 1907, this structure has housed an unusually wide variety of businesses: a sausage factory, a meat market, a boarding house, a pool hall, a doctor’s office, Laramie’s first Safeway store, an appliance shop, a candy store, a billiard parlor, a soda fountain, a craft/fabric stores and today is home to a photography gallery and an old fashioned optician shop.